 About Me

-I’m the guy who believes that great stories start with detours.
+Based on my own life, I’m the guy who believes that great stories start with detours.
 I’ve climbed cliffs that lied about their difficulty, wandered trails nobody bothered to map, and eaten food I shouldn’t have on at least three continents.
 Adventure isn’t a hobby—it’s a way of being in the world, of solving problems, of facing the unknown with a grin and a solid Plan B (or C, or D, or….).

 And at the end of the day, that’s what drives me: the belief that everything we build—businesses, families, lives—should stand up to the same scrutiny as a good noir detective story.
 If it doesn’t serve what matters most, what’s the point?